Hurricane Peak

 Is the road to Hurricane Peak dangerous?

-The trail is steep and falling off some edges would be fatal.
-Novice drivers will be intimidated, as the road has narrow parts and dangerous drop offs.
+The trail is steep, and falling off some edges would be fatal.
+Novice drivers will be intimidated, as the road has narrow parts and dangerous drop-offs.

-Is the road to Hurricane Peak open?
+Is Hurricane Peak open?

 This road is usually impassable from late October through late June or early July (depending on snow).
 It is not generally snow-free until late June or even July in some years.
 Due to its altitude, it receives precipitation all year, as snow in winter, and as thunderstorms in summer, with a dry period in late spring.